KyunginNa/slowfood_client_team2_october2020/README.md

 ## Description

 This is a web application for ordering food.
-Registered users can add products in their order, review their current order, and check-out the order.
+Registered users can add products to their order, review their current order, and check out the order.

 - User registration
 - Add products in an order